TDarkShadow/iheartnewvegas/setup.md

 - Click **OK**.
 - The mod will appear in the left pane.
 To finish installation, check the box next to it.

-### BAIN installers
+### BAIN and FOMOD installers

 BAIN installers allow users to customize their install by spliting their mods into multiple options.
 BAIN installers generally provide a **Core** option which needs to be installed for the mod to work at all, but this option is not always provided, and neither is it always required.

-> This guide will list the necessary options to install.
-Unless listed, the missing options should be skipped.

-### FOMOD installers

 Like BAIN installers, FOMOD installers allow users to customize their install by spliting their mods into multiple options.

-> This guide will list the necessary options to install.
+> ℹ️ This guide will list the necessary options to install.
 Unless listed, the missing options should be skipped.

 ### Hiding files